Jython¶

 keyrefs=['pageid', 'testid', 'dateid'])

-The above example demonstrates how few changes are needed to in order to change
+The above example demonstrates how few changes are needed to change the first

-the first example from Fact Tables from using CPython to Jython.
-The
+example from Fact Tables from using CPython to Jython.
+The database

-database connection is changed to use a JDBC connection, and
+connection is changed from a PEP 249 connection to a JDBC connection, and

 ConnectionWrapper